 The Homey app allows parents to manage chores and allowances for their child.
 You use the app to set your child’s chores, and also to pay an allowance as each is completed.
 Kids can also use the app to set long-term savings goals, such as saving up for a new bike or video game, helping them gain some basic budgeting and saving skills.

 Homey is free for families with up to three accounts.
-If your family needs more than three accounts, you will need to pay either $4.99 per month or $49.99 per year.
+If your family needs more than three accounts, you will pay $4.99 per month, billed annually at $49.99.

 Homey is compatible with both Android and Apple devices, as well as Kindle.